Summer in the Smoky Mountains

 Don’t forget to download free maps of our favorite hiking trails!

 Tackle a trout in the Mountain Heritage Trout Waters.
 And by tackle, we mean with a tackle box!
-Purchase a 3-day, $7.00 fishing license to fish in the designated Mountain Heritage Trout Waters in Waynesville and Maggie Valley.
-This special 3-day license can be purchased online at www.ncwildlife.org or by telephone Monday – Friday, 8am-5pm at 888-248-6834.
+Purchase a 3-day, $10.00 fishing license to fish in the designated Mountain Heritage Trout Waters in Waynesville and Maggie Valley.
+This license can be purchased online at www.ncwildlife.org or by telephone Monday – Friday, 8am-5pm at 888-248-6834.

 Did you forget your fishing pole and tackle box?
 Don’t fret!
-Stop by the Maggie Valley Visitor Center at 1110 Soco Rd. and pick up a free tackle box filled with lures and flies.
+Stop by the Maggie Valley Visitor Center at 1110 Soco Road.
 You can also borrow either a fly rod or a spinner rod.
 Just put down a deposit for $5.00, which you will get back when you return the poles, and don’t forget to grab a Mountain Heritage Trout Water map while you’re here.
 And guess what?
 The tackle box is yours to keep, so get out there and hit the streams!

 Check out our Calendar of Events page for an up to date listing of events.